SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 ### Moments of the ratio, including the mean

 We can also directly calculate the moments of $R$ (where the 1st moment is of course the familiar mean).
-We do this not by heroic integratoin against the distribution above, but from the properties of the Beta-distributed $p_1, p_2$ that go into the ratio $R$.
+We do this not by heroic integration against the distribution above, but from the properties of the Beta-distributed $p_1, p_2$ that go into the ratio $R$.
 Because $p_1$ and $p_2$ are statistically independent, the moment integral factors into 2 separate pieces: